billdueber/solr_scaffold/README.md

-# solr_scaffold -- template and examples for solr filters and String-type field
+# solr_scaffold -- base classes and examples for solr filters and String-type field

 There's a real advantage to doing data munging within the solr process, since you're guaranteed that index- and query-time analysis will be